 A day’s eating plan based on super foods (tried and tested superfoods)

 It’s not hard incorporating these superfoods into your everyday eating.
 Here’s one day’s menu to get you started.

-Bowl of oats topped with a tiny sprinkle of brown sugar and cinnamon
+A bowl of oats topped with a tiny sprinkle of brown sugar and cinnamon

 Cup of tea

-Salmon, avocado and baby spinach salad with vinaigrette dressing made with hemp seed oil, garlic and lemon juice
+Salmon, avocado and baby spinach salad with a vinaigrette dressing made with hemp seed oil, garlic and lemon juice

 Slice of soy-linseed thick toast